What is Android MDM? A guide to Mobile Device Management

-However, the cost of Android MDM is a complex topic, and we encourage you to read more in our guide about MDM cost here.
+However, the cost of Android MDM is a complex topic, and we encourage you to read more in our guide about MDM cost.

 Android MDM limitations and drawbacks

-Android MDM solutions are very limited in several key respects.
+Android MDM solutions that were originally designed for the BYOD use case are very limited in several key respects.
 However, deployment of devices and updating applications and content on those devices is a key weakness of traditional Android MDM solutions.